 We are addressing the challenges of drugging RAS mutants by leveraging our proprietary tri-complex technology platform.
 This approach is inspired by a biological phenomenon observed in nature and exemplified by rapamycin or cyclosporine.
 Our inhibitors drive formation of tri-complexes that exploit the surfaces of two adjacent proteins, a chaperone protein and the target protein, to form a new ligand-binding pocket.
 The chaperone protein in the tri-complex helps to form the ligand-binding site for the small molecule inhibitor.

 Further, by physically participating in the tri-complex in the presence of the compound, the chaperone protein sterically occludes the target protein (e.g., RAS(ON)) and prevents interaction with affiliated proteins, such as the RAS effector kinase RAF, required for propagating oncogenic signals.

 Revolution Medicines’ tri-complex drug discovery platform is enabling the targeted inhibition of active RAS(ON).

 Our proprietary tri-complex technology platform enables a highly differentiated approach to inhibiting the active form of RAS, or RAS(ON).
 We are developing a portfolio of compounds that we believe are the first and only RAS(ON) inhibitors to use this mechanism of action.
 To date we have produced a vast collection of unique compounds including potent and cell-active RAS inhibitors that act against a number of RAS targets and address the vast majority of RAS-addicted cancers.

-In addition, these inhibitors can be used in novel treatment combinations with other inhibitors, such as SHP2, mTORC1 or SOS1, to attack multiple targets within the RAS pathway simultaneously to defeat cancer cell addiction and related resistance mechanisms.
+We believe these inhibitors can be used in novel treatment combinations with other inhibitors, such as SHP2 or mTORC1, to attack multiple targets within the RAS pathway simultaneously to extinguish cancer cell signaling and suppress resistance mechanisms.